larsks/blog.oddbit.com-posts/2010-01-24-fring-how-not-to-handle-registration.md

 ---
 layout: post
-title: Fring: How not to handle registration
+title: "Fring: How not to handle registration"
 date: 2010-1-24
-tags: skype,voip,sucks,fring,review,fbpost,android
+tags:
+  - fring
+  - review
+  - fbpost
+  - android
+  - skype
+  - voip
+  - sucks
 ---

 I thought I'd give Fring a try after seeing some favorable reviews on other sites.
 If you haven't previously heard of Fring, the following blurb from their website might be helpful: